mvanzanten/docker-rust-server/README.md

 # Simple Rust Server (Docker)
-This is a very simple implementation of the rust game server using steamcmd in docker
+This is a very simple installation of rust and oxide.

 ## Environment variables
-Set the following setting for your server (defaults set in docker compose)
+Set the following setting for your server (defaults set in docker compose).

 | Variable             | Description                                  |
 | -------------------- | -------------------------------------------- |